 What is it that makes someone hire a tax professional versus handling their own returns?
-Let’s look at the pros and cons.
+Let’s look at some personal stories.

 Pros: Expert Advice & Efficiency

-Even if you enjoy handling money, hiring an accountant to do your taxes can still be a good idea.
-Having a professional double check income, expenses, and deductions can be extremely beneficial and reduce errors.
+Even if you enjoy handling your own money, hiring an accountant to do your taxes may be a good idea.
+A professional who can double check income, expenses, and deductions help reduce errors.

-Hiring a tax professional will not only give you a second set of eyes on your return to ensure everything is correct but will also put someone in your corner should you get audited; someone you know well who has detailed knowledge of your personal and business transactions.
+Hiring a tax professional will not only give you a second set of eyes to ensure everything is correct but will also put someone in your corner should you get audited — someone you know well who has detailed knowledge of your personal and business transactions.

-John went on to say that his accountant saves them thousands of dollars each year by taking advantage of deductions that John wasn’t aware of previously.
+John said that his accountant saves them thousands of dollars each year by taking advantage of deductions that John wasn’t aware of previously.